-The College of Technology's faculty and administration are committed to providing a strong program of quality academic advising for all students.
+The College of Technology, Architecture & Applied Engineering's faculty and administration are committed to providing a strong program of quality academic advising for all students.
 The mission of academic advising is to assist students in moving successfully into, through, and out of degree programs.
 Faculty advisors are readily available.
 However, students should make appointments in a timely manner and prepare for their conferences with such items as tentative class schedules and questions.

 The Undergraduate Services Office is located in 102 Technology.
 The professional staff is available to assist students with specific requirements, curriculum developments, career planning, academic appeals procedures, and general advisement in areas related to student success.